zhaoxinf/zhaoxinf.github.io/activities.md

 President and Reviewer Roles
 ======
-* Reviewer for ICCV 2021, 2023.
+* Reviewer for ICCV 2021, 2023
 * Reviewer for ECCV 2022,2024
 * Reviewer for CVPR 2022, 2023, 2024
 * Reviewer for 3DV 2022,2024
-* Reviewer for AAAI 2023, 2024.
+* Reviewer for AAAI 2023, 2024
-* Reviewer for APBC 2022, 2023.
+* Reviewer for APBC 2022, 2023
-* Reviewer for RECOMB 2023.
+* Reviewer for RECOMB 2023
-* Reviewer for 自动化学报.
+* Reviewer for 自动化学报
-* Reviewer for IEEE Robotics and Automation Letters.
+* Reviewer for IEEE Robotics and Automation Letters
-* Reviewer for Journal of Intelligent Systems.
+* Reviewer for Journal of Intelligent Systems
-* Reviewer for IEEE Transactions on Multimedia.
+* Reviewer for IEEE Transactions on Multimedia
-* Reviewer for IEEE Transactions on Industrial Informatics.
+* Reviewer for IEEE Transactions on Industrial Informatics
-* Reviewer for IEEE Transactions on Circuits and Systems for Video Technology.
+* Reviewer for IEEE Transactions on Circuits and Systems for Video Technology
 * Reviewer for International Journal of Computer Vision
 * Reviewer for IEEE Access.

 Awards
 ======
+* Future Scientist Scholarship from Psyche AI,  along with a bonus of 150,000 CNY.
+* The first prize in the "Technology Star" research application activity, along with a bonus of 80,000 CNY.
+* Full financial support for PhD Student from CMU.
+* Full financial support for PhD Student from HKUST.
-* National scholarship for PhD
+* National scholarship for PhD.
 * Second prize in the National Challenge Cup